How disability insurance can help divorce planning

 2. A financial vulnerability is uncovered

 Jessica has type-2 diabetes and is a small business owner currently in the middle of a divorce.
-During the divorce process, a review of her finances reveals that if she became too ill to work, she would likely have to sell all her house and business to continue paying the court-ordered $5,000 monthly child support to her ex-spouse.
+During the divorce process, a review of her finances reveals that if she became too ill to work, she would likely have to sell her house and business to continue paying the court-ordered $5,000 monthly child support to her ex-spouse.
 To protect her assets and business, she purchases a long-term disability policy.
-This gives Jessica more financial confidence because she knows that the policy will cover her $5,000 monthly payments if she becomes ill, and she'll be able to keep her home and business.
+This gives Jessica more financial confidence because she knows the policy will cover her $5,000 monthly payments if she becomes ill, and she can keep her home and business.

 What if you're already receiving disability benefits during the divorce process?

 No one can predict when disability will occur, and sometimes people qualify for disability payments before (or during) the divorce process.
-In such cases, your ex-spouse may be entitled to some or all your disability benefit income.
-Whether they can access this income will depend on a number of factors.
-For example, certain federal disability benefits, like military disability benefits, cannot be accessed by a former spouse4.
-But a spouse may be entitled to other disability payments like those from state or private policies.
+In such cases, your ex-spouse may be entitled to some or all of your disability benefit income.
+Whether they can access this income will depend on several factors.
+For example, certain federal disability benefits, like military disability benefits, cannot be accessed by a former spouse.4 However, a spouse may be entitled to other disability payments like those from state or private policies.
 Other factors evaluated when making these determinations include5:

 However, it's important to remember that your situation and needs are unique.
 While the information in this article may be helpful, it does not replace the guidance of a family law attorney, who will provide guidance based on your specific situation and the applicable state laws.